-The exact implementation of the administrative and contractual activities described here are a responsibility of the IETF Administrative Oversight Committee (IAOC, [RFC4071]) in cooperation with the RFC Series Editor.
+The exact implementation of the administrative and contractual activities described here are a responsibility of the IETF Administration Limited Liability Company [I-D.ietf-iasa2-rfc4071bis] in cooperation with the RFC Series Editor.
 The authority structure is described in Figure 2 below.

-Authority Structure of RFC Series
+Authority Structure of the RFC Series